marcandre259/blog/_posts/2025-04-27-math-syntax.md

 ---
 title: Getting maths to render on this blog
-layout: math
+layout: post
 date: 2025-04-27
 ---

-# Going insane trying to get maths to render on this blog
+# Going insane trying to get math to render on this blog
 I realized last week that mathematical equations would not render when writing on this blog.
 I had a wild ride trying to get this working already, but now time has come to get those equations to render.

-By rendering maths, I mean getting LaTeX syntax to show up as nice, high resolution pictures or scalable vector graphics.
+By rendering math, I mean getting LaTeX syntax to show up as nice, high resolution pictures or scalable vector graphics.
 This blog post will end with such graphics.